-The primary goal of the Formant platform has always been to simplify and streamline the observation and management of your robotic fleets.
+The primary goal of the Formant platform has always been to simplify and streamline fleet observability and management of your robotic devices.
 To better meet those goals, we are constantly refreshing and refining our platform in a variety of ways, both big and small.

 Define and assign your fleet into groups